williamdlees/digger/docs/_build/html/_sources/index.rst.txt

 Digger: tools for annotating genomic assemblies of the IG/TR receptor loci
 ============================================================================
 Digger is a toolkit for the automatic annotation of unrearranged V,D and J genes in B- and T- cell immunoglobulin receptor genomic loci.
-It can be used to annotate both entire assemblies or large fragments of a locus, or small fragments.
-It is designed for use with entire gene sequences, including leader and RSS (V-gene UTRs are not required, and are currently not annotated).
+It can be used to annotate both entire assemblies, large fragments of a locus, or small fragments.
+It annotates all features of the gene (e.g. leader, RSS) excluding UTR, if the features are present.
+It attempts to classify the gene as Functional, ORF, or pseudogene following IMGT practce.

 .. toctree::